-We recently sold our bar for a rather generous profit.
+We recently sold our restaurant for a rather generous profit.
 Without giving out an exact number, let’s we made about five times our initial investment.
-We did this because Ao Nang saw some huge growth during our time, and our bar became the center of town as it grew around us.
+We did this because Ao Nang saw some huge growth during our time, and our restaurant became the center of town as it grew around us.

 When selling the business, we transferred the lease and sold the equipment but not the company.
 We wanted to keep our Thai business for visa reasons and were not sure if we would open a new restaurant in the near future.